Mindfulness and Character Trait of the Month

 Monthly Focus Character Trait:

-Our focus character trait for March is Patience.
+Our focus character trait for JUNE is HONESTY.